Richard Hatch of 'Battleship Galactica' dies

-Richard Hatch, the Golden Globe nominee who played heroic Captain Apollo on the original 1970s Battlestar Galactica series and returned for the mid-2000s reboot, has died.
-He was 71.
+USA TODAY - Richard Hatch, the Golden Globe nominee who played heroic Captain Apollo on the original 1970s

 The Associated Press confirmed Hatch's death with his manager Michael Kaliski, who said the actor died at his home in Santa Clarita, Calif., with his son Paul by his side.